lyijin/spis_dna_meth/README.rst

 Brief description of folder contents
 ------------------------------------
-I have uploaded scripts that carry out the key analyses--but I'm fairly sure I've missed a couple.
+I have uploaded scripts that carry out the key analyses--but it's likely that I've missed a few.
 Email me if you'd like to know more about how I carried out certain things, and I'll upload them here.

 Here, I provide brief descriptions of the folders I have made available.
 A longer explanation can be found within the folders themselves.